agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 Each `action` has a set of `pre-conditions` and a set of `post-conditions` that are checked automatically.

-A `run` terminates successfully if the following conditions is met:
-- max number of transition reached (i.e we were not able to break any invariants)
+A `run` terminates successfully if the max number of transition reached; i.e we were not able to break any invariants.

 A `run` fails if one the following conditions is met:
 - one `post-condition` was broken
 - error thrown from an `action`
-- no `actions` with valid `pre-conditions` can be found, this is generally of a badly formed state machine
+- no `actions` with valid `pre-conditions` can be found, this is generally a sign of a malformed state machine
+- a `generator` throws an error

 A `model` exploration terminates:
 - successfully if the max number of run is reached
 - with an error if a run fails

-# A first example
+## A first example

 Below is an example presenting the current `cornichon-check` API by checking the contract of HTTP API reversing twice a string.